What’s in this article

 Timeline, Fees & Validity for Representative Office in Singapore

-A RO setup in Singapore takes around 5 working days for approval, with a processing fee of $200 via cheque, credit card or bank draft ONLY.
-No cash is accepted.
+Setting up a RO in Singapore typically takes 5 working days for approval, with a processing fee of $200 payable by cheque, credit card, or bank draft only.
+However, no cash is accepted.

 Comparison Between RO, Branch & Subsidiary Company in Singapore

-When is the best time to convert my Representative Office in Singapore to a legal entity?
+What is the ideal timing to transform my representative office in Singapore into a legal entity?

-A Representative Office of a foreign commercial entity may operate in Singapore for a maximum of three (3) years from its commencement date, provided that the RO status is evaluated and renewed yearly.
-Foreign Representative Offices which decide to continue their presence in Singapore thereafter should register their operations with the Accounting & Corporate Regulatory Authority (ACRA) of Singapore.
+A Representative Office of a foreign commercial entity can operate in Singapore for up to three years, subject to annual evaluation and renewal.
+Thus, if they wish to continue beyond this period, they must register with the Accounting & Corporate Regulatory Authority (ACRA) of Singapore.

 FAQs